Find a horse riding instructor in Kent, WA

 Serves Kent, WA

 Midnight Mountain Farm, located in Enumclaw, Washington, and serving the surrounding areas, is the go-to place for horse enthusiasts of all ages.
-They provide a comprehensive range of services including riding lessons in English and Western styles, full care horse boarding, private lessons, and specific programs for homeschoolers.
-Additionally, they offer summer camps and host birthday parties.
+We provide a comprehensive range of services including riding lessons in English and Western styles, full care horse boarding, private lessons, and specific programs for those who want to go the extra mile.
 Not only is the farm a hub of horse-related activities, it's also a veteran-owned and women-owned business.

 Serves Kent, WA